 Choosing your venue is important for winter weddings not least for being easily accessible if the weather is snowy or so cold the roads ice up.
 This needs to be balanced against the amazing scenery and views when the weather takes a colder turn.
 There is nothing to beat a snowy winter scene for outside photographs.
 The prettiness of dark red flowers and berries in bouquets against a white background is beautiful, the theme of dark red flowers such as Roses or Peonies can be carried through to dressing the venue.
 Why not take advantage of the seasons decorations such as the Christmas Tree, baubles and the venue’s dressings?
 You could have the photos taken at the Christmas Tree and use this as your first Christmas card as a couple.

-The other option is to have a snowy crystal theme with large glass vases with hanging crystals and white flowers followed through with small crystals scattered on the table.
+You could create a snowy crystal theme with large glass vases with hanging crystals and white flowers followed through with small crystals scattered on the table.
 The snowflake can be used through the save the day cards, the invites, name settings and thank you notes, very bright, clean and seasonal.
 Taking the theme through to using gingerbread, eggnog and white candles.
-Favours could be packaged up as little presents or have a bauble with the guest’s name on for a place setting.
+Favours could be packaged up like little presents or have a bauble with the guest’s name on for a place setting.
 Another idea is instead of signing a guest book you could have guests decorate a bauble with their names or a personal message and you can then use these on your Christmas Tree at home creating memories of your special day every year.

 Your Wedding cake can carry on the theme with little snowballs on and around the cake, also snowflakes, there could be glitter or red flowers matching the bouquet.